-Combatting mail theft and violent crimes targeting postal employees is of the highest priority for the Postal Service and the Postal Inspection Service.
-As the law enforcement arm of the Postal Service, the Postal Inspection Service leads the Postal Service's efforts to protect all postal employees, including letter carriers and efforts to ensure the secure delivery of mail to the American public.
+Combating mail theft and violent crimes targeting postal employees is of the highest priority for the Postal Service and the Postal Inspection Service.
+As the law enforcement arm of the Postal Service, the Postal Inspection Service leads the Postal Service's efforts to protect all postal employees, including letter carriers, and ensure the secure delivery of mail to the American public.

-This Combatting Mail Theft and Letter Carrier Robberies Strategy (hereinafter the "Strategy") is designed to guide decision making, coordination, and resource allocation throughout the Postal Inspection Service and the Postal Service.
-This Strategy aims to protect postal employees and the American public by securing the Postal Service delivery network from criminal attack, disrupting mail theft and violent crimes against postal employees, and empowering postal employees and the American public through the employment of prevention strategies.
+This Combating Mail Theft and Letter Carrier Robberies Strategy (hereinafter the "Strategy") is designed to guide decision making, coordination, and resource allocation throughout the Postal Inspection Service and the Postal Service.
+This Strategy aims to protect postal employees and the American public by securing the Postal Service delivery network from criminal attack, disrupting mail theft and violent crimes against postal employees, and implementing prevention strategies that empower postal employees and the American public.

-The Postal Inspection Service employs a whole-of-government approach that relies heavily on interagency cooperation-specifically with our partners in the Department of Justice, the U.S. Postal Service Office of Inspector General, as well as other federal, state, and local law enforcement partners.
+The Postal Inspection Service employs a wholeof-government approach that relies heavily on interagency cooperation-specifically with our partners in the Department of Justice, the U.S. Postal Service Office of Inspector General, and other federal, state, and local law enforcement partners.
 Working with these partners and with all of the Postal Service, the Postal Inspection Service will achieve the following goals:

 - 1. Enhance Delivery Security

-- 2. Advance Intelligence Led Investigations
+- 2. Advance Intelligence-Led Investigations

 - 3. Deploy Communications and Increase Prevention Awareness

 - 4. Invest in Tools, Technology, and Data Analytics

 - 5. Deploy Advanced Training

-The Postal Service is always working to keep the trust of the American public.
+The Postal Service is always working to earn the trust of the American public.
 The Postal Inspection Service plays a key role in maintaining that trust by protecting Postal Service employees, the American people, and the sanctity of the U.S. Mail.